 - Select the View tab to preview the customer report tab.
-You can find that Designer generates a crosstab for each customer based on the customer ID.
+You can find that Designer generates a crosstab for each customer based on the customer ID as follows:

 The following example shows how to set up parameter links between a primary report and a subreport.